openstack/ceilometer/doc/source/releasenotes/folsom.rst

 Installation
    The current best source of information on how to deploy this project is found as the devstack implementation but feel free to come to
-   #openstack-metering on freenode for more info.
+   #openstack-metering on OFTC for more info.

 Volume of data
    Please note that metering can generate lots of data very quickly.
 Have a